ubccpsc/classy/docs/developer/continuousintegration.md

 - `ENVKEY` is private: you must ask a project owner for it.
 - `COVERALLS_REPO_TOKEN` is unique to each `classy` repository fork and found in the next step.
-- `ENCRYPT_ENV` variable is the filename of the CircleCI `.enc` integration file that you would like to use during CircleCI tests see [CircleCI Github Integration](#circleci-github-integration).
+- `ENCRYPT_ENV` variable is the filename of the CircleCI `.enc` integration file that you would like to use during CircleCI tests see [CircleCI GitHub Integration](#circleci-github-integration).

 #### CircleCI GitHub Integration

 Running Classy’s continuous integration test suite requires a live GitHub integration. github.com or GitHub Enterprise integrations are possible with Classy.

 The GitHub organization, domain name, API endpoint, API key, and various test-user accounts can be defined in the Classy `.env` file.
-Therefore, any modifications to a Github integration for CircleCI requires updating the `.env` file in Classy.
+Therefore, any modifications to a GitHub integration for CircleCI requires updating the `.env` file in Classy.

 <img src="../assets/circle-ci-key.png"/>